Oboe Reeds For Beginners.

 (click each term for a basic description)

-These three variables are different but related and they all tend to lead to similar problems if not in balance to what the student needs.
-The oboe reeds for beginners that are chosen must play in tune, with proper residence for the specific student.The reed should also be responsive so the student can articulate notes softly or loudly in all registers of the instrument.
+These three variables are different, and should be understood independently.
+They are related in that they all tend to lead to similar problems if not in balance to what the student oboist needs.
+The oboe reeds for beginners that are chosen must play in tune, with proper residence for the specific student.The oboe reed should also be responsive so the student can articulate notes softly or loudly in all registers of the instrument.
 The reed must have enough resistance to not sound like a kazoo (I call these tissue paper reeds) but not so much that they cause undue tension within the body.
 A reed that is too resistant for a new student but plays in tune for a professional may make the student bite which will push the pitch high.
 A reed that does not respond may cause a student to bite to make notes speak softly, this can cause the student to bite always and favor reeds that play flat.

 How do we evaluate these things even as a new oboist?
 I feel the best and most objective way is by listening to the crow of the reed.